 Word Mark vs. Design Mark

-Trademarks are registered as word marks, design marks, or both.
-The registration choice impacts what protections the mark receives and how flexible you can be in the ways the mark is used.
+Trademarks are typically registered as word marks or design marks.
+The registration choice impacts what protections the trademark receives and how flexible you can be in the ways the mark is used.
 Keep reading to learn more about the nuances of word marks and design marks.

-The Difference Between Words Marks and Design Marks
+The Difference Between Word Marks and Design Marks

 Deciding which type of mark to register can be tough, and many trademark applicants ultimately decide to apply for both a word mark and design mark.
 Doing so involves submitting separate trademark applications.